mongodb-partners/maap-framework/docs/maap-docs/docs/partners/nomic.md

 - #### Config File :
   Provided below are the values required to be added in `config.yaml` file in embedding section.
+You can select the version 1 or 1.5 for Nomic.
   ```
   embedding:
       class_name: Nomic-v1.5 or Nomic-v1
-      model_name: <check_references_below>
   ```

 - #### Environment Variable :